 You can still drag clips between the Arranger and Launcher by dragging your source clip from one panel onto the view toggle (found just above the single track header here) of the other.
-This is similar to dragging a clip from one project tab to another (see ???).
+This is similar to dragging a clip from one project tab to another (see section 13.4.2).